Celebrate the hues of life: A safe and happy Holi!

 The eyes have it: If colours enter your child’s eye, wash the eye with plenty of water.
 Do not to rub it.
 If your child experiences any change in vision, pain, or excessive redness of the eyes, visit the doctor.
 Toddlers are especially prone to rub their eyes, so beware.

 Wardrobe essentials: The Holi dress code is simple — old clothes that cover everything.
 Just make sure you protect sensitive skin.
 If you'd like to see the colours better, choose something white, pastel, or relatively plain.

 Well-oiled preparation: Apply oil or cream all over the body and hair to prevent the colours from hurting the skin.
 This will help protect the skin and hair from the harmful effects of the colours.

 The ritual bath: Sigh!
 Remember that merciless scrubbing you endured later?
 Use turmeric and besan to remove the colours from your child’s skin.
 Avoid using soap, as it might be harsh on the skin, especially for little ones who have already had a rough day.

 Be prepared: Keep a list of emergency contacts ready, including those of your paediatrician.

 The feast for all: No festival is complete without food.
 So go ahead and enjoy the goodies.
 Share some with the neighbours as well!

-On a special note, while most rules apply to all, toddlers are especially susceptible.
-Celebrate the hues of life and the festival!
+Note that while most of these rules apply to everyone, toddlers are especially susceptible.
+So keep an eye out for them as you celebrate the gorgeous hues of life at the festival!
 Happy Holi!!